instantOS/instantos.github.io/repoinfo.md

 ### [mirror](https://github.com/instantOS/mirror)

-a mirror of all binary packages hosted int the instantOS pacman repo
+A mirror of all binary packages hosted int the instantOS pacman repo

 ### [instantTOOLS](https://github.com/instantOS/instantTOOLS)

-a set of scripts used for instantOS development
+A set of scripts used for instantOS development

 ### [instantWELCOME](https://github.com/instantOS/instantWELCOME)

-the welcome prompt coming up on the installation medium and on a fresh system
+The welcome prompt coming up on the installation medium and on a fresh system

 ### [instantLOCK](https://github.com/instantOS/instantLOCK)